IanMagnusson/Wav2Lip-Emotion/evaluation/README.md

 ```
 * The generated scores will be present in the all_scores.txt generated in the ```syncnet_python/``` folder

+#### Notes on calculate_scores_real_videos.sh
+(written by Ian)

+some assumptions set inside the syncnet repo code invoked by this script may cause the script to silently fail and output
+an empty file of scores.
+These assumed arguments are set in `syncnet_python/run_pipeline.py`.
+Of note are:
+`--min_track` which should be lowered if input videos are short. `--min_face_size` which should be lowered if input videos
+are small size.

 # Evaluation of image quality using FID metric.
 We will update the scripts for the FID metric shortly